jazicorn-tw/pokemon-inventory-system/README.md

 ## 🚀 Overview

-The **Pokedex Trainer Inventory Service** is a backend REST API that allows trainers to:
+The **Pokémon Trainer Inventory Service** is a backend REST API that allows trainers to:

 - Register trainer profiles
 - Add Pokémon to their inventory